bnb-chain/tss-lib/README.md

 In a typical use case, it is expected that a transport implementation will **consume** message bytes via the `out` channel of the local `Party`, send them to the destination(s) specified in the result of `msg.GetTo()`, and **pass** them to `UpdateFromBytes` on the receiving end.

-This way, there is no need to deal with Marshal/Unmarshalling Protocol Buffers to implement a transport.
+This way there is no need to deal with Marshal/Unmarshalling Protocol Buffers to implement a transport.

+⚠️ Implementing a transport is left to the application layer and is not covered by this library.

-## Transport Considerations
+## The Transport
 When you build a transport, it should should offer a broadcast channel as well as point-to-point channels connecting every pair of parties.

-Your transport should also employ suitable end-to-end encryption to ensure that a party can only read the messages intended for it.
+Your transport should also employ suitable end-to-end encryption to ensure that a party can only read the messages sent to it.

 Additionally, there should be a mechanism in your transport to allow for "reliable broadcasts", meaning players can broadcast a message to all other players such that it's guaranteed that every player receives the same message.
 There are several examples of algorithms online that do this by sharing and comparing hashes of received messages.